Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Microarchitecture

 \subsection{Pipeline Implementation}

 Each core is implemented with a simple 14-stage pipeline.
-The pipeline is simple because we remove expensive bookkeeping logic (e.g., interlocks and scoreboards) and delegate them to the compiler.
-The logical pipeline is the usual five stages: fetch, decode, execute, memory access, and writeback.
+The pipeline is simple because we remove expensive bookkeeping logic (e.g., interlocks and scoreboards) and delegate their function to the compiler.
+The logical pipeline consists of the usual five stages: fetch, decode, execute, memory access, and writeback.
 Each stage is internally pipelined to achieve a high clock frequency.
-A block diagram of the pipeline is available in the Appendix (\figRef{manticore_micro}).
+A block diagram of the pipeline is in the Appendix (\figRef{manticore_micro}).
 RTL code contains structures of various bit widths that are typically narrower than a conventional processor's 32-bit word size.
-Manticore uses a 16-bit datapath to match the native width of the FPGA's hard DSP units.
+Manticore uses a 16-bit datapath to match the width of the FPGA's hard DSP units.
 This further simplifies the hardware and enables higher clock frequencies.

 Instructions are fetched over two cycles from a dedicated instruction memory mapped to a 4096$\times$64 URAM.
 URAMs are large 36~KiB on-chip memories.